Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-![Update domain - Add billing/proxy contact][epp-update-domain-add-contact]
+![Update domain - Add billing/admin contact][epp-update-domain-add-contact]

 ### remove contact

-The removal of a existing contact is possible for both billing and proxy contacts.
+The removal of a existing contact is possible for both billing and admin contacts.

-1. If the contact is the proxy, both billing and proxy roles can be removed
+1. If the contact is the admin, both billing and admin roles can be removed
-2. The proxy can add a new billing role (see above)
+2. The admin can add a new billing role (see above)
 3. If no addition the role defaults to the registrant becoming the inhabitant of the role, no request is made, the registrant is only informed of the change out of band